Keyboard shortcuts

 Releasing

-4. The release workflow publishes Rust crates to crates.io and Python wheels to PyPI, and creates a GitHub Release.
+4. The release workflow runs CI, publishes Rust crates to crates.io, builds Python wheels, and publishes them to PyPI.
+It also creates a GitHub Release with auto-generated release notes.

 Dry-run a release locally: